paradigmxyz/reth/docs/crates/db.md

 }
 ```

 Any type that implements the `Database` trait can create a database transaction, as well as view or update existing transactions.
-As an example, lets revisit the `Transaction` struct from the `stages` crate.
+As an example, let's revisit the `Transaction` struct from the `stages` crate.
 This struct contains a field named `db` which is a reference to a generic type `DB` that implements the `Database` trait.
 The `Transaction` struct can use the `db` field to store new headers, bodies and senders in the database.
 In the code snippet below, you can see the `Transaction::open()` method, which uses the `Database::tx_mut()` function to create a mutable transaction.

 [File: crates/stages/src/db.rs](https://github.com/paradigmxyz/reth/blob/main/crates/stages/src/db.rs#L95-L98)